QubesOS/qubes-doc/external/configuration-guides/multimedia.md

 -----------------------

 Import GPG-Key for spotify
 As the template VM can't connect to internet you need to get the public key file from another AppVM and copy it to the template VM.
-The easiest way is to use the Qubes Clipboard to copy the keys from the AppVM where you get the key to the Template VM.
+The easiest way is to use the PedOS Clipboard to copy the keys from the AppVM where you get the key to the Template VM.

 In an AppVM which has Internet access:
 - Open <https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x4773BD5E130D1D45>